EXPLORING just got easier

 ADVENTURE PLANNER QUESTIONNAIRE

-The concept behind the adventure planner was to leverage user parameters and interests to create a tailored itinerary that eliminates the guesswork from their planning process.
-This approach aimed to alleviate the cognitive demands both maximizers and satisficers often face when organizing their journeys, particularly when time and money are precious resources.
+The adventure planner concept aimed to use user-defined parameters and interests to craft a tailored itinerary, removing guesswork from the planning process.
+This approach sought to ease the cognitive demands faced by both maximizers and satisficers, especially when time and money are limited.

 Available Time: